Autocar Company: Contemporary activities

-Once again independent after nearly 50 years, as of 2021 the Autocar company now employs over 400 at its manufacturing facilities in Birmingham, Alabama (model ACX cabover and model DC trucks) and Hagerstown, Indiana, where the company produces custom-engineered ACMD and ACTT models for severe-duty vocational applications.
-The company's severe-duty ACX model offers features ranging from improved ergonomic cabs, integrated controls, and complex multiple axle configurations, up to triple-steer, triple-drive 12x6 trucks weighing over 100,000 lbs.
-The Autocar ACX is now second nationally in several segments, including concrete pump trucks and refuse trucks.
-The Autocar ACTT is a leading model of terminal tractor.
-The company has a nationwide service network in the US.
-Autocar's customer base includes large fleets, private fleets and major municipalities in the United States and Canada such as Miami, Newark, Houston, Chicago and Vancouver.

 Autocar announced on September 13, 2017, that it had opened a second, 1.2 million square-foot manufacturing site in Birmingham, Alabama.

 Since 2012, Autocar also builds a medium-duty vocational truck series called the Xpert (ACMD).
 It uses a 2–3 person cab made by Chinese Qixing (QX-PW21TGD).
 Autocar has also offered the Xpert with dual-steering system for garbage truck service.

 Autocar announced on May 7, 2019, the relaunch of the DC conventional truck that had been the core of Autocar's business from the 1950s through the 1970s.
 The relaunched DC is completely new and reported to have several unique features, such as the first 160,000 PSI steel frame rails, an upgraded electrical system, and a cab that fits three workers and is designed for serviceability, with a full steel structure inside the dashboard and aluminum sheets as dash panels.
 The first version released is the DC-64R, which is purpose-built for refuse applications.
 Another unique feature of the DC is that Autocar mounts full roll-off hoist bodies on the Autocar production line, avoiding numerous problems when modifications are made after production.
 Additional variations of the DC announced include the DC-64D for dump trucks, the DC-64M for concrete mixer trucks, and the DC-64P specifically for concrete pump trucks.

 On May 13, 2021, Autocar announced the launch of the E-ACTT, a fully electric terminal tractor.
 Autocar had first introduced electric trucks in 1923.